pietro-foini/ISI-WFP/Data Sources/Conflicts/README.md

 ## Folder structure

 - *ACLED_data*: this folder contains the conflicts raw data provided by ACLED;
-- *Conflicts.ipynb*: this jupyter notebook analyzes the conflicts raw data and consequently creates related time-series;
+- *Conflicts.ipynb*: this jupyter notebook analyzes the conflicts raw data and consequently builds related time-series;
-- *output_timeseries*: this folder contains all the conflicts time-series created by the Conflict.ipynb notebook.
+- *output_timeseries*: this folder contains the conflicts time-series created by the Conflict.ipynb notebook.